Mini-humbucker

 The mini-humbucker is a humbucking guitar pickup (used in electric guitars).
 It was originally created by the Epiphone company.
-The mini-humbucker resembles a Gibson PAF humbucker, but is narrower in size and senses a shorter length of string vibration.
+The mini-humbucker resembles a Gibson P.A.F. humbucker, but is narrower in size and senses a shorter length of string vibration.
 This produces clearer, brighter tones that are quite unlike typical Gibson sounds.
 It fits in between single-coils and full-sized humbuckers in the tonal spectrum.
-It is frequently used in jazz guitars, mounted under the fingerboard or on the pickguard.
+It is frequently used in jazz guitars in a 'floating' arrangement, where it's mounted at the end of the fingerboard, or on the pickguard not into the body of the instrument.

 The mini-humbucker technology was acquired by Gibson when they purchased Epiphone in the late 1950s.
 After this acquisition, Gibson began using mini-humbuckers in various guitar models.
 They continued to use them on many Epiphone electric guitars (now manufactured under license for Gibson) and several of Gibson's archtop jazz guitars.
 A slightly different variation of the mini-humbuckers was used on Gibson Firebird guitars, thus giving them a very distinctive tone.

 The Firebird pickup uses a pair of long 'rail' magnets whereas the Les Paul Deluxe mini-humbucker uses a single bar magnet below one ferrous rail and six threaded ferrous pole pieces.
 The Deluxe mini-humbucker has adjustment screws for the pole pieces; the Firebird mini-humbucker does not.

 In the 1970s, mini-humbuckers replaced Gibson's original P-90 single-coil pickups on several of Gibson's budget guitar models, as well as the Les Paul Deluxe: the size and shape meant that it could fit very comfortably into the space occupied by the P-90, so no extra routing was required in the solid body guitars.
 Only select re-issue Gibson models are still made with Mini-humbuckers, as they are less popular than standard humbuckers.
 In 2011, Gibson released a '70s Tribute line of guitars, offering inexpensive mini-humbucker variants of the Les Paul Studio, Firebird, and SG Special; these use the Firebird style of mini-humbucker pickup.
 Mini-humbuckers were also used in some models of the Nighthawk.

 A mini-humbucker pickup design is also used for the pickups in Rickenbacker 650 guitars and 4004 basses.

-A number of third party manufacturers make mini-humbucker replacement pickups.
-As of 2018, EMG, Seymour Duncan, DiMarzio, GFS, Dragonfire, and Jason Lollar all make mini-humbuckers.
+Many third-party pickup manufacturers make mini-humbuckers.